M

 Profile of a freelance English teacher

 Krzl Nuñes is a freelance online English teacher from the Philippines who lives in Chile.
 When she first moved to Chile, she worked in various language centers, but when her students began recommending her to their friends and family, she was able to switch to freelancing.
-When the pandemic began, she transitioned to freelance teaching English online, and she currently teaches General English, Business English, and IELTS exam prep.

 Krzl, a freelance English teacher in Chile

-Krzl teaching online in Chile
+Krzl teaching online in Chile.

-“Being a freelancer is about being patient and confident in your skills.
+She offers this advice to prospective independent language teachers: “Being a freelancer is about being patient and confident in your skills.
 There may be days when you doubt yourself, especially when it comes to your ability to attract and retain students.
 If this ever happens, it’s important to remember that you’re a great teacher and that you have a lot to offer – especially if you know that you’ve taken courses in teaching.
-Even if you don’t have prior experience, you just have to be confident.
+Even if you don’t have prior experience, you just have to be confident.”

 Obviously, you also have to work hard because if your students see that you’re really making an effort and that you’re doing a good job, there is a big chance that they will recommend you to their circle of friends or their family members.